BarelyFunctionalCode/Punity/README.md

 # Road to 1.0 demo

 - A hole appears after that part of the screen falls away in pieces
-- Fren appears in hole and comes out
+- Fren appears in hole and comes out (done)
 - When a non-fullscreen window is opened, it gets Fren's attention
 - He phases into the window and disappears
 - Period where the window shows various glitches